ezszoftver/OpenCLPhysics/README.md

 I would like write Physics Engine in C++ & OpenCL.
 You can build the source code Windows, Linux (maybe MacOS).

-If source code have Bug, please write email here: erdoszoltan256@gmail.com
+If source code have Bug, please write here: erdoszoltan256@gmail.com or here: https:/facebook.com/ezszoftver
 Thank you. :)

 Developer: